hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 is enabled, you can provide a prefix of the version such as `5.7` (for `5.7.10`).
 The actual engine version used is returned in the attribute `engine_version_actual`, [defined below](#engine_version_actual).
 For supported values, see the EngineVersion parameter in [API action CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html).
 Note that for Amazon Aurora instances the engine version must match the [DB cluster](/docs/providers/aws/r/rds_cluster.html)'s engine version'.
+Cannot be specified for a replica.
 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB instance is deleted.
 Must be provided if `skip_final_snapshot` is set to `false`.
 The value must begin with a letter, only contain alphanumeric characters and hyphens, and not end with a hyphen or contain two consecutive hyphens.
 Must not be provided when deleting a read replica.